Adaptogens For Stress Relief

 - Cellular Adaptation and Energy Metabolism: Adaptogens stimulate the production of heat shock proteins (HSPs) in cells, which enhance cellular resilience to stressors.
 They also optimise energy metabolism by increasing the production of adenosine triphosphate (ATP), the energy currency of cells, thereby supporting physical and mental performance during stress.

 Key Adaptogens for Stress Resistance

 Ashwagandha is one of the most widely recognized adaptogens, known for its calming and rejuvenating effects.
 It helps reduce anxiety, improve sleep quality, and enhance resilience to stress.
-Ashwagandha is the hero ingredient in our Balance Oil (create link), used for daily calm and mind clarity.
+Ashwagandha is the hero ingredient in our Balance Oil, used for daily calm and mind clarity.

 Rhodiola is often referred to as the “golden root” and has been used for centuries in Scandinavian and Siberian traditional medicine.
 It boosts energy levels, improves mood, and enhances cognitive function, making it a valuable ally in stress management.